Areas & categories

 Because our folders all start with a number, they’ll sort in very predictable way.
 This concept applies throughout the system.

 20, 60, 30, 90, whatever

-On this page I’ve talked mostly about the way that we structure our areas and categories, and by now you should have a good high level understanding.
-You have categories of things, and each category belongs to one and only one area.
+On this page I’ve talked mostly about the way that we structure our areas and categories.
+By now you should have a good high-level understanding.
+You have categories of things and each category belongs to one area only.
 Areas group categories together.

 All of this happens before the decimal.
-The two digits of the number are the category, and the first digit of the number tells you which area it’s in.
+Those two digits of the number are the category, and the first digit of the number tells you which area it’s in.